 - 1. In the Project window, select a track.

 - 2. Do one of the following:

 - In the Inspector, click Load Track Preset.

 - In the track list, right-click the track and select Load Track Preset.

+- In the Sampler Control toolbar, click the Preset Management button next to the Preset Name field and select Load Track Preset.

-- 3. In the preset browser, select a track or VST preset.
+- 3. In the preset browser, select a track, VST, or sampler track preset.

 - 4. Double-click the preset to load it.